BCIT-SSD-2020-21/indigenous-plant-go-cms-client/planning/server/api/plants/GET_ALL_plants.md

 Seems like by default ObjectId are returned as string in response body

-This should only get all the published plants
+Get all plants and show the publish status